Course Elsewhere

 Course Elsewhere Policies

-Once enrolled in degree status at Mason, students with fewer than 45 hours of transfer coursework (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Global Education Office) may take up to 8 hours of coursework at another institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent, if the course is not being offered by Mason in the semester requested.
-Students with 45 or more hours of transfer coursework are not permitted to take additional coursework at another institution.
-A student may seek permission for additional hours beyond these limits for summer registration if their permanent residence is more than 50 miles from the George Mason University Fairfax campus, and is requesting a required course not offered online at Mason.
+Once enrolled in degree status at Mason, students with fewer than 45 hours of transfer coursework (not including registration through the Consortium of Universities of the Washington Metropolitan Area or coursework completed through the Global Education Office) may be eligible to take up to 8 hours of coursework at another institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent.

 Students must make arrangements with the visited institution to have an official transcript mailed directly to the George Mason University Registrar's Office, Records Section, MSN 3D1, 4400 University Drive, Fairfax, VA 22030 immediately after the course work is completed.
 Credit will not be transferred until an official transcript is received.
 Non-receipt of official transcripts within six weeks of conferral date will delay a student's pending graduation.